 Let’s consider an example.
 Suppose you are a business and want to create a HSA for each of your eight full-time employees.
 You have agreed to fund each worker’s HSA with $3,000.

 An employee visits a medical practitioner and pays for expenses out of his pocket.
 Afterwards, he submits a claim for these expenses to a 3rd party administrator.
-The administrator will check whether the claim is legitimate and the claim amount within the permissible limit.
+The administrator will check whether the claim is legitimate and within the permissible claim limit.

-Once the claim gets approved, the employee receives a full refund of the medical expenses they incurred.
+Once the claim is approved, the employee receives a full refund for their healthcare expenses.
 This money is completely non-taxable.
 And you, the employer, can write it off as an expense and save tax for businesses.

 What are the benefits of an HSA?

-Here are the main advantages of setting up a HSA.
+Here are the main advantages of setting up a HSA, for both the employer and the employees.

 Added flexibility